build-up of fluid in the tissues, causing swelling. See also lymphedema.

 the cause of a disease.
 There are many possible causes of cancer.
 Research is showing that both genetics (genes passed on from your parents) and lifestyle (including exposures to carcinogens) are major factors in many cancers.
 See also carcinogen, gene.

 a type of cancer, usually starting in bone, that is seen most often in children and teens.
 Most start in the pelvis or hip bones, the chest wall (such as ribs and shoulder blades), or the long bones of the legs.

 removal by cutting the body (surgery).
 This can mean cutting out a tumor or cutting off a body part.

-also called watchful waiting.
+also called active surveillance or watchful waiting.
 In some cases of prostate cancer, close monitoring that is done instead of starting active treatment right away.
-This may be a reasonable choice for older men with small tumors that might grow very slowly.
-Because the man is being watched carefully, changes are noted quickly, and treatment can be started right away when needed.
+This may be a reasonable choice for older men with small tumors that might grow very slowly, allowing them to avoid or delay the side effects from treatment.
+Because the man is being watched carefully, changes are noted quickly, and treatment can be started right away if needed.

 also called EBRT.
 Radiation from a source outside the body that is focused on the cancer.
-It is much like getting an x-ray, but for a longer time.
+Each treatment is much like getting an x-ray, but the radiation doses are much higher.
 Compare to brachytherapy.
 See also radiation therapy.